Ukraine demands emergency UN meeting over Putin nuclear plan | Law-Order

 Ukraine's Foreign Ministry condemned the move in a statement on Sunday and demanded an emergency meeting of the UN Security Council.

-"Ukraine expects effective action to counter the Kremlin's nuclear blackmail by the UK, China, the US and France, including as permanent members of the UN Security Council, which have a special responsibility to prevent threats of aggression using nuclear weapons," the statement read.
+"Ukraine expects effective action to counter the Kremlin's nuclear blackmail by the UK, China, the US and France," the statement read, saying these countries "have a special responsibility" regarding nuclear aggression.

-"The world must be united against someone who endangers the future of human civilisation."
-Oleksiy Danilov, the secretary of Ukraine's National Security and Defence Council, tweeted on Sunday that Putin's announcement was "a step towards internal destabilisation" of Belarus that maximised "the level of negative perception and public rejection" of Russia and Putin in Belarusian society.
+"The world must be united against someone who endangers the future of human civilization," the statement said.

-In Russia, authorities said three people were injured when a Ukrainian drone caused an explosion on Sunday in a town far from the two countries' border.
-The state-run news agency Tass reported authorities identified the drone as a Ukrainian Tu-141.

-The explosion damaged residential buildings in the town of Kireyevsk in the Tula region, about 300 kilometers (180 miles) from the border with Ukraine and 175 kilometers (110 miles) south of Moscow.
-It left a crater about 15 metres (50 feet) in diameter and five metres (16 feet) deep, according to media reports.
+Ukraine has not commented on Sunday's explosion inside Russia.
+It left a crater about 15 metres (50 feet) in diameter and five metres deep (16 feet), according to media reports.

-The Russian state-run news agency Tass reported authorities identified the drone as a Ukrainian Tu-141.
-The Tu-141 went into service in the Soviet army in the 1970s.
-It reportedly was retired from service in 1989, then reintroduced in Ukraine in 2014.
-It has a range of about 1,000 kilometers (620 miles) Ukraine has not yet commented on the incident.
+Russian state-run news agency Tass reported authorities identified the drone as a Ukrainian Tu-141.
+The Soviet-era drone was reintroduced in Ukraine in 2014, and has a range of about 1,000 kilometers (620 miles).

+The explosion took place in the town of Kireyevsk in the Tula region, about 300 kilometers (180 miles) from the border with Ukraine.

+Similar drone attacks have been common during the war, although Ukraine hardly ever acknowledges responsibility.

 On Saturday, Putin argued that Belarusian President Alexander Lukashenko has long asked to have nuclear weapons in his country again to counter NATO.
 Belarus shares borders with three NATO members — Latvia, Lithuania and Poland — and Russia used Belarusian territory as a staging ground to send troops into neighbouring Ukraine on February 24, 2022.